Electronic monitoring in the United States: Automated Parole or probation check-in platforms

 In the early 1990s, New York City piloted 16 automated probation check-in machines, also known as probation kiosks, with each $750,000 kiosk featuring a video screen, keypad and infrared scanner for low-risk offenders to answer questions as to whether they had been re-arrested, obtained a job or needed counseling.
 By 2004, after a budget-strained NYC deemed the kiosk program a success, reducing costs while freeing probation officers to meet personally with priority high-risk offenders, the automated check-in centers were instituted for 30,000 offenders.
 By 2015, 70% of the city's probation population was expected to use the automated kiosks.

 ION Wearable

 ION Wearable was launched in 2021, and features a discreet wearable that can measure transdermal alcohol continuously, paired with a smartphone app to view data and send automatically generated reports.
 The sensor is based on patented and peer-reviewed enzymatic cartridge technology.
 Readings report alcohol consumption as 'clear' or 'signal detected', and the built-in skin proximity sensors can measure that the wearable is being worn continuously with an 'insufficient skin contact' if the wearable is removed.
 ION Wearable is being marketed to individuals wishing to rebuild trust after a DUI, custody case, or wanting to rebuild trust through connected support and accountability in the app.

-Lists of arguments for and against EM

-Proponents of the use of electronic monitors to control individuals outside of carceral institutions argue the devices: